Accused Of Driving Under The Influence Of Drugs?

 At one time police only checked for blood or breath alcohol to issue a DWI.
 Today, drivers who are pulled over may be tested for prescription medicines or illegal drugs.
 The charge that may be leveled after blood or urine testing is called DWI drug or DUI drug.

-Besides the toxicology report and breath tests, the Drug Evaluation and Classification (DEC) recommends a battery of tests to determine your level of impairment.
+Besides the toxicology report and breath tests, the Drug Evaluation and Classification (DEC) recommends a battery of largely subjective tests to determine your level of impairment.
+These include:

 - Vital signs

 These checks may have been completed improperly.
 Defense attorney Bruce Rivers will seek to show that evidence against you was not gathered or compiled to the letter of the law.
 And he may show that the drug recognition experts, who are not doctors, may have misinterpreted a normal human response, like anxiety or fatigue, for one caused by drugs.